Andrei-Ghemusi/Spotify_API_Testing/README.md

 - choose your platform;
 - download the app, then install it.

-For newman:

 ## Running the Project
-For postman:  SEE IMPORTANT
+!!
+SEE IMPORTANT FOR THE TOKEN.
-  - log in
+  - log in;
-  - import the ".json" file from this repo
+  - import the ".json" file from this repo;
-  - click on the "SPOTIFY_API" collection, then click on "Run"
+  - click on the "SPOTIFY_API" collection, then click on "Run";
-  - on the newly opened "Runner" tab, click "Run Spotify_API"
+  - on the newly opened "Runner" tab, click "Run Spotify_API";
   - now all the tests are being ran and you can see the results.

-For newman:

-## Known Issues

 ## IMPORTANT
 If running the project using Postman, you will need to generate a token: